JasperHG90/MOOCs/coursera_data_dumps/README.md

 	- sh mysql2sqlite.sh --no-data -u root -p <MySQLtablename> | sqlite3 /path/to/folder/<dbname>.sqlite

 You will be prompted to enter the mySQL password, after which the MySQL database will be converted to the location you specified.

+## Working with MySQL databases directly from within R

+Please see a short how-to in the "/R_and_RMySQL" folder